Tamoxifen vs. Aromatase Inhibitors – How do they work?

 Hormone Receptor Positive Breast Cancer

 About 75% of breast cancers are positive for the estrogen receptor (ER) and/or progesterone receptor (PR)1,2,3.
 Cases of hormone receptor (HR+) breast cancer increased between the years of 1990 and 2015, specifically in women aged 40 to 69 years.
-Increased exposure to estrogen may be one of the reasons for this, caused by an earlier age of period onset, higher body mass index and increased use of hormone therapy (such as hormone replacement therapy in postmenopausal women).
+Increased exposure to estrogen may be one of the reasons for this, caused by an earlier age of menstrual onset, higher body mass index and increased use of hormone therapy (such as hormone replacement therapy in postmenopausal women).

 What are estrogen and progesterone?